PyCQA/redbaron/docs/tuto.rst

 other low level details that you don't want to hear about (but if you wish too, this is detailed in the full documentation).

-And *voilà*, you can't get easier than that.
+And *voilà*, easy source code modification!
 You can also pass RedBaron node objects or Baron JSON FST that you have obtain is some way or another, for example by using :file:`.copy()`: